Circulatory system

 The network of blood vessels are the great vessels of the heart including large elastic arteries, and large veins; other arteries, smaller arterioles, capillaries that join with venules (small veins), and other veins.
 The circulatory system is closed in vertebrates, which means that the blood never leaves the network of blood vessels.
-Some invertebrates such as arthropods have an open circulatory system.
-Diploblasts such as sponges, and comb jellies lack a circulatory system.
+Many invertebrates such as arthropods have an open circulatory system with a heart that pumps a hemolymph which returns via the body cavity rather than via blood vessels.
+Diploblasts such as sponges and comb jellies lack a circulatory system.